 - Thunderstorm

-In terms of sound selection, it has two white noises, three nature sounds, and the Dohm sound, which is a recording of the YogaSleep Dohm’s real fan.
+It has two white noise options, three nature sounds, and the Dohm sound, which is a recording of the Yogasleep Dohm’s real fan.
+It’s a good way to take the sound of the Dohm away with you if you’re used to that larger device.

-The sound loops are around a minute long – a decent length for such a compact device.
-However, the speaker’s small size may not deliver deep bass or sufficiently loud volume for certain sounds, such as brown noise or thunderstorms.
+The sound loops are around a minute long, which is a reasonable length for such a compact device.
+However, the speaker doesn’t have much volume or bass, which is most noticeable when listening to the brown noise or thunderstorm.

-The Travel Mini’s design does pose minor inconveniences.
-Its small, bottom-located buttons are challenging to find in the dark and may be problematic for those with sight or sensitivity issues.
-Also, the lack of an auto-off timer might deter some.
+One practical issue is that the small buttons on the underside are tricky to find in the dark and may be problematic for those with sight or finger sensitivity issues.

 It typically costs under $30 in the US or £35 in the UK.